nhsconnect/nhslogin/src/no-consent-guidance.md

 <strong>Styling suggestions</strong>
   <ul>
-          <li style="max-width:none;">The heading font size should be no smaller than 20px.</li>
+          <li style="max-width:none;">heading font size should be no smaller than 20px.</li>
-          <li style="max-width:none;">The body copy should be no smaller than 16px.</li>
+          <li style="max-width:none;">body copy should be no smaller than 16px.</li>
-          <li style="max-width:none;">Ensure that the emergency contact numbers and links are not static text, but hyperlinks as advised.</li>
+          <li style="max-width:none;">hyperlink emergency contact numbers as advised.</li>
   </ul>

 <strong>Dynamic content suggestions</strong>
- <p>We suggest that you only add your own content when you have additional information that may be of value to the user to either navigate away from the no-consent error page, or to troubleshoot, i.e. a contact email or number.</p>
+ <p>Only add your own content when you have information that might be of value to the user to either navigate away from the no-consent error page, or to correct any errors.
+For example, a contact email or number.</p>

 </div>
 </div>